tari-project/tari/applications/launchpad_v2/README.md

 - `styles` - Design system
 - `types` - (?) not sure if we need this.
 It should contain common types used across the application. we keep it for now and remove at the end if not needed.
 - `utils` - helpers etc.

+### CI with CircleCI

+The CircleCI runs tests and eslint check for branches that name starts with `launchpad`.